ibm-cloud-docs/openshift/openshift_clusters.md

     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>
     <td>Specify at least 2 worker nodes to include in the cluster.
-For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
+For more information, see <a href="/docs/openshift?topic=openshift-faqs#smallest_cluster">What is the smallest size cluster that I can make?</a>.
 This value is optional.</td>
     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>